Eyevinn/chaos-stream-proxy/README.md

 Across all coruptions, there are 2 ways to target a segment in a playlist for corruption.

 1. `i`: The segments list index in any Media Playlist.
 For a Media Playlist with 12 segments, `i`=12, would target the last segment.
 2. `sq`: The segments Media Sequence Number.
 For a Media Playlist with 12 segments, and where `#EXT-X-MEDIA-SEQUENCE` is 100, `sq`=112, would target the last segment.
-When corrupting a live stream it is reccomeneded to target with `sq`.
+When corrupting a live stream it is recommended to target with `sq`.

 Below are configuration JSON object templates for the currently supported corruptions.
 A query should have its value be an array consisting any one of these 3 types of items: